5 Interesting Facts About Nutritional Composition of Breast Milk

 4. Vitamins, Minerals, & More in Nutritional Composition of Breast Milk

-Breast milk contains vitamins and minerals which, for the most part, can be simulated in formulas.
-However, the nutritional composition of breast milk includes over 100 different components most of which we still do not know how they affect Baby’s growth and development.
-Currently, formula manufactures have not been able to recreate, exactly, the nutritional composition of breast milk.
+Breast milk contains vitamins and minerals, which, for the most part, can be simulated in formulas.
+However, the nutritional composition of breast milk includes over 100 different components, most of which we still do not know how they affect babies’ growth and development.
+Currently, formula manufacturers have not been able to recreate breast milk’s nutritional composition.

 Breast milk is considered to have the perfect combination of nutrients.
-Formula manufacturers use the contents of breast milk as the standard in which to compare with.
+Formula manufacturers use breast milk’s contents as the standard to compare.

 5. Vitamin K in breast Milk

 One of the most common questions regarding breast milk is whether or not it contains vitamin K. The answer is yes, but not enough.
 Vitamin K is a fat-soluble vitamin that helps your body absorb calcium and promotes bone growth.
-It’s found in leafy green vegetables like spinach and kale, as well as in meat and dairy products.
+It’s found in leafy green vegetables like spinach and kale and in meat and dairy products.

-Babies are born with very little vitamin K in their bodies, so it’s essential for them to get it from their diet at birth—and since most babies don’t eat solid foods until they’re around six months old (or even longer), a one-time intramuscular shot of vitamin K at birth is the best way to prevent low amounts of vitamin K and VKDB in infants.
+Babies are born with tiny vitamin K in their bodies, so they need to get it from their diet at birth—and since most babies don’t eat solid foods until they’re around six months old (or even longer), a one-time intramuscular shot of vitamin K at birth is the best way to prevent low amounts of vitamin K and VKDB in infants.
 Healthcare providers should discuss with parents the risks of not receiving this dose of vitamin K.